steqeq/0000/GOVERNANCE.md

 ## Governance

-ROCm is led and managed by Advanced Micro Devices, Inc (AMD).
+ROCm is led and managed by AMD.

 We welcome contributions from the community.
 Our maintainers review all proposed changes to ROCm.